RimuEirnarn/secnote/README.md

-# CLI Encrypted Notes
+# Secure Notes

-Create a note, edit a note from your favorite CLI tools, and manage notes.
+Create a note, edit, manage your notes "securely".
+Basically.

+## Installations

-When firstly initiated, the app will install themself globally.
+When firstly initiated, the app will enter interactive install.
+Prompt for global or local installation.

+## Modes & Interfaces

+There are 4 modes: `offline`, `local`, `global`, `server`.

+Cross-platform modes are: `offline` and `server`

+### Interfaces

+There are 3 interfaces: CLI, GUI, and Web.

+## Note

 This app only works for Unix-like OSes (Linux is recommended) since setuid is required for daemon.
-And socket file for communicating from client to daemon.
+And socket file for communicating from client to daemon. (for local, global mode)

 This is for fun app, may not be great for security reason.